CUTIS SONAT

 Cutis Sonat is an intermedia research project that parts from questioning about the stereotypes and sociocultural values that have been created historically based on skin color.
 The proposal covers three sound approaches that use variations of the human complexion to speculate on the relevance that skin color has had in the way humans relate to each other.
+Cutis Sonat is an art experiment in synesthesia, a poetic exploration of identity, and a testament to the hidden harmonies that reside within the spectrum of human existence.
+It encourages us to listen with our eyes and see with our ears, revealing the profound and often overlooked connections that bind us together.

 - Cutis Sonat (V 0.1)